TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DevelopersGuide/ImplementingAService/Index.rst

 The skeleton :code:`process()` method is just an example of what you might want to implement in your service depending on the API of the service type.
-In the example Kickstarter input above, the “babelfish” service was declared as a “textLang” type of service.
+In the example Kickstarter input above, the "babelfish" service was declared as a "textLang" type of service.
 In this case the specific service type API indeed consists of just the :code:`process()` method.